Raven Saunders Has Bittersweet Return Home From Tokyo Olympics

 - Oops!Something went wrong.Please try again later.

-Raven Saunders Has Bittersweet Return Home From Tokyo Olympics originally appeared on NBC Sports Boston
+Raven Saunders Has Bittersweet Return Home From Tokyo Olympics originally appeared on NBC Sports Bayarea

 Just days after Raven Saunders won the silver medal in women’s shot put for Team USA, she suffered the loss of her mother, Clarissa Saunders, who died on Aug.
 3 in Orlando, Fla.